c-sp/game-boy-test-roms/README.md

     H = 21
     L = 34
 ```
-Note that some Mooneye GB tests are written for specific Gameboy hardware.
+Note that some Mooneye GB tests are written for specific Game Boy hardware.
 They might fail depending on what hardware your emulator supports.